 4.5.5 Entertainment and hospitality

 Travellers are expected to exercise due restraint when providing hospitality or entertainment when travelling.
-Hospitality and/or entertainment must have a clear business purpose and comply with the requirements in Section 21.5 of the Financial Management Practices Manual.
+Hospitality and/or entertainment must have a clear business purpose and comply with the requirements in Section 21.5 of the Financial Management Practice Manual.
 Entertainment/Hospitality expenses are to be included in the travel application.

 4.5.6 Air travel